nvanwinden/nvanwinden/README.md

 ### Hi, I'm Nilo 👋

-- 🧑‍💻 I'm a software engineering student at Codam Coding College
+- 💻 I'm a software engineering student at Codam Coding College
 - 🔭 I'm currently working on writing a web server in c++
-- 😄 Pronouns: They/Them
+- 😄 My pronouns are: They/Them

 <!--
 **nvanwinden/nvanwinden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.